moo-man/TabletopCalendarManager/README.md

 The Calendar of Harptos is the calendar of Faerun, or the Forgotten Realms, which is the default campaign setting for Dungeons & Dragons.
 This includes Harptos Calendar's special intercalary holidays, as well as a graphical image of the calendar that shows where the current date is.

 ### Warhammer Calendar Manager
 This variant is for use in the Warhammer Fantasy world, and has the most unique features of the different variants.
-For example, Morrslieb, the Chaos Moon, which is erratic and unpredictable its phase and in its proximity to the world.
+For example, Morrslieb, the Chaos Moon, which is erratic and unpredictable in its phase and proximity to the world.